Why Small Businesses Should Care About Website Security?

 ✔️ Cloudflare –

-Cloudflare is an advanced security product that gives protects to millions of websites from big online threats like DDoS attacks, brute force attacks ), SQL injection, abusive bots especially WordPress Vulnerabilities that can get your small business website hacked.
+Cloudflare is an advanced security product that gives protects to millions of websites from big online threats like DDoS attacks, brute force attacks), SQL injection, abusive bots especially WordPress Vulnerabilities that can get your small business website hacked.
 It protects websites from malicious traffic targeting networks and mitigates DDoS attacks.
 It prevent hackers from compromising sensitive customer information, such as login credentials, credit card information, and other personally identifiable information.
-It automatically detects malicious code , links and remove them.
+It automatically detects malicious code, links and remove malware from wordpress.
 It also allows you to block those IP address that breach customer privacy in order to ensure legitimacy.
 Furthermore, you can also choose security levels, set up firewalls, virtual hardening and enable SSL security certificates for data encryption.

 ✔️ NSFOCUS –